CAST-genomics/haptools/docs/commands/simphenotype.rst

 Examples
 ~~~~~~~~
-In its simplest usage, ``simphenotype`` can be used to simulate traits arising from variants in a :doc:`.snplist file </formats/snplist>`.
+In its simplest usage, ``simphenotype`` can be used to simulate traits arising from SNPs in a :doc:`.snplist file </formats/snplist>`.

 .. code-block:: bash